hdlugas/pycompound/README.md

 Parameter descriptions are as follows:

 --query_data (mandatory argument):
-  * HRMS case: 3-column CSV file of query mass spectrum/spectra to be identified.
-Each row should correspond to a single ion fragment of a mass spectrum, the left-most column should contain an identifier, the middle columns should correspond to the mass to charge (m/z) ratios, and the right-most column should contain the intensities.
+  * HRMS case: mgf, mzML, or csv file of query mass spectrum/spectra to be identified.
+If csv file, must have 3 columns with each row corresponding to a single ion fragment of a mass spectrum, the left-most column containing an identifier, the middle columns corresponding to the mass to charge (m/z) ratios, and the right-most column containing the intensities.
 For example, if spectrum A has 3 ion fragments, then there would be three rows in this CSV file corresponding to spectrum A.
-  * NRMS case: CSV file of query mass spectrum/spectra to be identified.
-Each row should correspond to a mass spectrum, the left-most column should contain an identifier, and each of the other columns contains the intensity with respect to a single m/z ratio.
+  * NRMS case: cdf or csv file of query mass spectrum/spectra to be identified.
+If csv file, each row should correspond to a mass spectrum with the left-most column containing an identifier and each of the other columns containing the intensity with respect to a single m/z ratio.

---reference_data (mandatory argument): Same format CSV file as query_data except of reference library spectra.
+--reference_data (mandatory argument): Same format csv file as query_data except of reference library spectra.

 --likely_reference_IDs: CSV file with one column containing the IDs of a subset of all compounds in the reference_data to be used in spectral library matching.
 Each ID in this file must be an ID in the reference library.
 Default: None (i.e. default is to use entire reference library)